John Grill AO

 UNSW Nominee

-Prof Vlado Perkovic is Dean of Medicine and Health, Scientia Professor at UNSW, a Professorial Fellow at The George Institute, and an active clinician in his role a Staff Specialist in Nephrology at the Royal North Shore Hospital.
-He was previously Executive Director of The George Institute, Australia.
+Prof Vlado Perkovic is Provost of UNSW Sydney and the senior deputy to the Vice-Chancellor, overseeing the development and implementation of UNSW’s strategy and supporting the University’s seven faculties to deliver exceptional research performance, education and social impact.
+He is a Scientia Professor at UNSW, a Professorial Fellow at The George Institute, and an active clinician in his role a Staff Specialist in Nephrology at the Royal North Shore Hospital.
+He was previously Dean of Medicine and Health at UNSW and prior to that Executive Director of The George Institute, Australia.
 He has published more than 350 papers and led international clinical trials focused on preventing the progression of kidney disease and its complications, and has been involved in developing Australian and global guidelines in kidney disease, cardiovascular risk assessment and blood pressure management.
 Vlado holds a PhD from the University of Melbourne and completed his undergraduate training at The Royal Melbourne Hospital.
 He is a Fellow of the Royal Australasian College of Physicians, the Australian Academy of Health and Medical Sciences, and the American Society of Nephrology.
 He serves on the editorial boards of several journals, including the New England Journal of Medicine.

 B Com, BA